-- Future financial support must fully fund the costs of caring for all UASC. - That there must be a single, consistent national response which is equitable, proportionate and ensures no council remains above its 0.07% threshold. - That there should not be pressure for a disproportionate number of placements on London and the South East as a result of the Our Turn campaign. - That the Home Office should engage with London boroughs to reform the current processing arrangements in the Capital in order to ensure the more efficient assessment and transfer of UASC.
+- Future financial support from Government must fully fund the costs of caring for all UASC. - That there must be a single, consistent national response to this issue which is equitable, proportionate and ensures no council remains above its 0.07% threshold of their total child population the threshold above which central government considers the pressure upon local authorities to be unreasonable. - That there should not be pressure for a disproportionate number of placements on London and the South East as a result of the Our Turn campaign. - That the Home Office should engage with London boroughs to reform the current processing arrangements in the Capital in order to ensure the more efficient assessment and transfer of UASC.